 The holiday season provides the perfect opportunity to entertain company.
 If you love hosting holiday parties, you know that feeding friends and family can quickly get expensive.
 Some credit cards can help, though, and can earn you cash back rewards on groceries and more.

-Here are five great credit cards for hosting holiday parties.
+Here are four great credit cards for hosting holiday parties.

-Rewards: 3% cash back on dining purchases; 2% cash back on groceries; 1% cash back on other purchases.
+Rewards: 3% cash back on dining purchases; 2% cash back at grocery stores; 1% cash back on other purchases.

 Sign-Up Bonus: $150 bonus cash back if you spend $500 in the first three months.